 Your business can be attacked from within – security threats are everywhere, and you may have internal security flaws.
 Here the hacker gains access to the information path between the user’s device and the website server.
 By doing so, the communication line between the user and the website is secretly obstructed.
-This commonly happens with unsecured WiFi networks connections.
+This commonly happens with unsecured WiFi network connections.
 These attackers know how the business’ system is configured and know its weaknesses.
 Security measures and constant monitoring are key for business safety.

 What happens when a small business gets attacked?

 Have you ever thought about what would happen if your business was targeted by a cyber-attack?
 When your business is hacked, it’s not just data you lose.
 Your business, your money, your reputation, your customers and suppliers, as well as your data, your IT equipment and your services are all at risk if you suffer a cyber incident.
+Find out more here.

 Protect your small business today and be ready for tomorrow’s threats

 Implementing the right Cyber Insurance policy for your business can feel overwhelming if you’re unsure what needs protecting, and what cyber-security you need.
 But that’s not an excuse to ignore the protection you need in the event of a cyber-attack.
 Protect your small business today and be ready for tomorrow’s threats with one of our Cyber Insurance quotes.
 Our Cyber Insurance policies can protect your business from a range of risks such as data breaches, hacker damage, privacy protection and more.